Comparison

 Bottom line: Both log workouts well.
 Strong's logging interface is more mature.
 The real difference is what happens after you log — that's where Duro adds the analytics layer Strong doesn't have.

-Duro's Watch app does full 2-way sync — edit weight and reps from your wrist, stream live heart rate back to iPhone.
-It's a standalone logging tool, not a remote display.
-Duro also supports Live Activity: your rest timer, current set count, and heart rate appear on the lock screen without opening the app.
+Duro supports Live Activity: your rest timer, current set count, and heart rate appear on the lock screen without opening the app.
+Quick glance, no unlock required.

 One honest trade-off: Strong supports both iOS and Android.
 Duro is iOS only.
 If you switch between platforms or share a gym log with someone on Android, Strong is more flexible here.